carmenbianca/report-liferay/report.md

 minor modifications and zero comments.
 The pull request was later reverted due to issues unrelated to the quality of the code.

+### Testing considerations

+TODO: Refer to section CopyrightCheck

+Instead of writing tests for

+The two steps listed above verify one another, which means that no extra tests need be written.

+If the Source Formatter CopyrightCheck implementation flags a file as good,
+then:

+1. the mass-conversion successfully worked and there is a true positive;
+2. or the implementation is incorrect and there is a false positive, which can be detected by deliberately introducing a true negative.

+If the Source Formatter CopyrightCheck implementation flags a file as bad, then:

+3. the mass-conversion did not correctly convert all files and there is a true negative;
+4. or the implementation is incorrect and there is a false negative, which requires manual introspection and adjustments to the implementation.

-### Extra manual verification
+#### Extra manual verification

-Just to be sure that both the mass-conversion script and CopyrightCheck both performed correctly, I performed an additional manual step of verification.
-I generated a list of converted files using the mass-conversion script, then used a small Python command to randomly pick 100 files from the output.
+Just to be sure that both the header conversion tool and CopyrightCheck both performed correctly, I performed an additional manual step of verification.
+I generated a list of converted files using the header conversion tool, then used a small Python command to randomly pick 100 files from the output.
 I manually verified that all 100 files have a correct licensing header.
 I found no false positive in this small sample.